 “No teenager should have to feel guilty for living her life,” my husband is my shrink and my one-man Al-Anon.
 “No daughter should feel weighed down by poor choices her mother made.
 Would you want our daughter to stop her life to take care of you?”
 The Devil’s Advocate routine isn’t helping.
 My heart has a halo, my brain a pitchfork.

-I live in a perpetual state of “waiting for the call.”
+I live in a persistent state of “waiting for the call.”
 The hospital or a friend or a stranger who found her on the street.
 I hypothesize scenarios for how they find her dead.
-I think about what I will discover in her house after she’s dead.
-I imagine how hard I’ll sob, my heart, squeezed like a sponge who could never get its fill of water.
+I plan her eulogy in the shower.
+I imagine how hard I’ll sob, my gut, squeezed like a sponge unable to get its fill of water.

 One of the most attentive conversations I have had with my mother was when she was in the hospital because she thought she was having a heart attack.
 She wasn’t.
-She had severe anemia and complications associated with it.
+She was diagnosed with severe anemia and consequent complications.
 She blames her current ailments on a childhood bout with Scarlet Fever rather than a lifetime of unhealthy choices.

 “I had Scarlet Fever as a child too and I’m fine,” I tell her.